-Line 3 - Enter the amount of credit for investment in the construction or rehabilitation of rental housing projects for low or moderate income families.
+Line 3 - Enter the amount of credit for investment in the acquisition, construction or rehabilitation of rental housing projects for elderly people.

-Act 140-2001 provides that every owner of a rental housing project for low or moderate income families may qualify for a tax credit.
 The petitioner must file an application with the Housing Finance Authority.
+Act 140-2001, in its Chapter 2, establishes that every owner of an affordable housing project for rent to elderly people will qualify for a tax credit.
+The petitioner must file an application with the Authority for the Housing Financing.